The Sow Project students host a night of Food and Transformation

 The menu: A masterclass in flavor and finesse

-Canapés kicked things off with a potato and Comté croquette laced with black truffle, and a rye crostini layered with smoked trout and pickled green tomato.
-What followed was a parade of dishes that showcased truffles in both traditional and unexpected ways: seared scallops over a silky soubise with caviar, a slow-poached truffle egg nestled in sunflower seed porridge, and a standout truffle mousse-stuffed quail with mulberry miso and corn grits.
-The ribeye with truffle-stuffed onion petals brought a robust finish before dessert arrived – decadent chocolate ganache with hazelnut and coffee crumb.
+Canapés kicked things off with a potato and Comté croquette, and a rye crostini layered with smoked trout and pickled green tomato.
+What followed was a parade of dishes that showcased both traditional and unexpected ways: seared scallops over a silky soubise with caviar, a slow-poached egg nestled in sunflower seed porridge, and a standout mousse-stuffed quail with mulberry miso and corn grits.
+The ribeye, accompanied by stuffed onion petals, brought a robust finish before dessert arrived – a decadent chocolate ganache with hazelnut and coffee crumb.

 Cultivating purpose